RivanHeir/Christmas_Festival_Project/README.md

 # Christmas_Festival_Project
 Final project for Analyzing Politics class (Fall 2023).

-For this assigment, I conducted a survey of fellow St. Olaf Christmas Festival participants, and examined what factors affect the regard in which various songs were held, ranked in "tiers" from "F" to "S+".
-I came up with several hypotheses and tested each of these.
+For this assignment, I conducted a survey of fellow St. Olaf Christmas Festival participants, and examined what factors affect how well a song was liked.
+This was gauged by having the respondent rank each song into a "tier", from **F** (the lowest) to **S+** (the highest).
+I came up with several hypotheses and tested each of these, by translating the tier response into an integer scale.

 Later, in the fall of 2024, I updated the survey to account for the 2024 Christmas Festival songs, and sent out the survey again.
-Though I produced updated summaries and charts from this, I did not create another deliverable document.
-I completed this assignment by myself.
+Although I produced updated summaries and charts from this, I did not create another deliverable document.
+I completed this assignment independently.

 ## Deliverable

-The deliverable for this project was _Analyzing_Politics_Final_Project.pdf_, created on LaTeX.
+The deliverable for this project was _Analyzing_Politics_Final_Project.pdf_, created using LaTeX.

 ## Documents Summary

-_Fest_Survey_Project.Rmd_ was the main document for all of my work in 2023; the update in 2024 was done on _24_Fest_Survey_Project.Rmd_.
+- _Fest_Survey_Project.Rmd_ was the main document for all of my work in 2023.
+- _24_Fest_Survey_Project.Rmd_ contains the work I did in the 2024 update.

-_Fest151.csv_ contains the survey data for the 2023 project; _24Fest_Responses-Xmas_Break.csv_ contains the updated 2024 data.
+- _Fest151.csv_ contains the survey data for the 2023 project.
+- _24Fest_Responses-Xmas_Break.csv_ contains the updated 2024 data.
+- _SongVariables-tent.csv_ contains the hand-compiled metadata about the 2023 songs.

-_SongVariables-tent.csv_ and _SongVariables24.csv_ contain hand-compiled data about the various songs, from 2023 and 2024 respectively.
-This was joined to the survey data to enable analysis and testing of my hypotheses.
+- _SongVariables24.csv_ contains hand-compiled data about the 2024 songs.

+The song metadata was joined to the survey data to enable analysis and testing of my hypotheses.

 ## Packages